Switch Mobility: Darwen purchase and subsequent reverse takeover

 On 12 March 2008, Optare was purchased by Jamesstan Investments, an investment company controlled by the Darwen Group's parent company chairman Ron Stanley.
 Optare initially remained an independent company but by 17 July 2008, a reverse takeover by Darwen Group had been completed.
 Darwen was the much smaller company, but its Alternative Investment Market listing saw the enlarged Optare gain a stock exchange listing itself as Optare plc.
-The combined business employs 830 people with a £90 million turnover.

-With the respective histories of the two entities, Optare plc can be considered the successor company to the historical British bus manufacturers Charles H Roe (through Optare), founded in Leeds in 1923, and East Lancashire Coachbuilders, (through Darwen), founded in 1934 in Blackburn.
+The combined business employed 830 people with a £90 million turnover.
+With the respective histories of the two entities, Optare plc could be considered the successor company to the historical British bus manufacturers Charles H Roe (through Optare), founded in Leeds in 1923, and East Lancashire Coachbuilders, (through Darwen), founded in 1934 in Blackburn.

 Optare plc

 The Optare website was relaunched with a new logo, and with the ex East Lancs Olympus and Esteem models marketed as Optare products.
 At the time of merger, Optare manufactured buses from three sites, the primary sites being in Leeds (the former Leyland Bus site) and Blackburn (the former East Lancs site), with a further facility in Rotherham.

-The merger brought together the single deck and midibus portfolio of Optare, with the primarily double deck order book of Darwen.
+The merger brought together the single deck and midibus portfolio of Optare and the primarily double deck order book of Darwen.

 After the merger, Optare began rationalisation of its bus manufacturing business.
 In 2009 the production of Esteem single-deck bodywork was ceased, and the manufacturing site at Rotherham was closed.